vipin-banka/hunk-catalog/README.md

      - EntityType: The unique name defined for entity  mapper in the policy, for current sample it is SellableItem.
      - Components: Comma separated component mapper keys defined in the policy, for current sample it is SellableItemComponent.
      - VariantComponents: Comma separated variant component mapper keys defined in the policy, for current sample it is VariantComponent.
-   - "entity": This is serialzed value for your source entity, this will change based on your source entity.
+   - "entity": This is serialized value for your source entity, this will change based on your source entity.
 * **make sure to give some value in "Parents" property.** see details [here](#link-to-catalog)
 * Execute the request.
 * Open Business tools and check your sellable item and variants.

-### 3. <a name="import-sellable-item-with-localize-content">Import Sellable Item With Localize Content
+### 3. <a name="import-sellable-item-with-localize-content">Import Sellable Item with Localize Content
 This sample depends on previous sample of importing a sellable item.
 Please follow that before continuing with this.
-The sample is focused on sellable item but localized content can be imported for other entities similarly.
+The sample is focused on sellable item, but localize content can be imported for other entities similarly.

 #### 3.1 Set Localization Policy set
-In "PlugIn.LocalizeEntities.PolicySet-1.0.0.json" file set localization details for your entity. see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/maste/engine/Sitecore.Commerce.Engine/wwwroot/data/Environments/PlugIn.LocalizeEntities.PolicySet-1.0.0.json).
+In "PlugIn.LocalizeEntities.
+PolicySet-1.0.0.json" file set localization details for your entity. see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/maste/engine/Sitecore.Commerce.Engine/wwwroot/data/Environments/PlugIn.LocalizeEntities.PolicySet-1.0.0.json).

 #### 3.2 Add language property to source sellable item class